7 Tips for choosing a Wedding Photographer

 Making the final decision on choosing a wedding photographer should be between you and the fiance.
 If someone else is paying for the photographer, I suggest inviting them to the consultation so that they have the opportunity to ask questions and set expectations.
 Did you connect with the photographer and love their photos?
 If your answer is yes, ask for a contract to pay the deposit for the package you want.
 The deposit is normally around EUR 300, depending on the coverage and package you choose.

-Photographers are usually hired on a first-come, first-serve basis and once they book, they’re booked!
+Photographers are usually hired on a first-come, first-served basis, and once they book, they’re booked!
 You don’t want to lose your first choice because you took too long to decide.
 I recommend 7-14 days to have a response.
 And finally, if you talked to other photographers and ended up not choosing them, let them know.
 You’re not hurting their feelings, they appreciate not being “ghosted”.
 Go the extra mile and provide feedback on why you didn’t choose them.
 That information is valuable to their business and helps them serve clients better.
 They will love you for it!

 I hope this guide helped you in choosing a wedding photographer for your wedding day!